 A Different Approach: Local First Apps

-Not every app needs to send your data to a server. rutera was built on a simple principle: your data belongs to you and should stay on your device.
+Not every driver app needs a cloud account for your work records. rutera was built on a simple principle: your mileage, offer, and expense records belong to you and should be stored local-first on your device.

 How to Evaluate App Privacy